bitcoinnano/Bitcoin-Nano/README.md

 What is Bitcoin Nano?
 ============================
-Bitcoin Nano (BTN) is a fork of Bitcoin.
+Bitcoin Nano (BTN) is an airdrop of Bitcoin.
 We will take a block chain snapshot at block 500553, and a cryptocurrency will be generated, Bitcoin Nano(BTN).
 Bitcoin Nano applies a PoW algorithm, Equihash, which Can effectively prevent the ASIC mining.
 We expect more people to take participate in the Bitcoin Nano project make it better.

 What is the purpose of Bitcoin Nano?